CyanideCentral/SGLA/README.md

-# SMGF: Spectrum-guided Multi-view Graph Fusion
+# SMGF: Spectrum-guided Multi-view Attributed Graph Fusion

 This repository contains the implementation of **SMGF**  and **SMGFQ** algorithm.